+Your Representatives

-Your Representatives.
-If you are under 18 years of age, a parent or guardian is often responsible for your privacy and your medical information.
+If you are under 18 years old, a parent or guardian is often responsible for your privacy and your medical information.
 There are a few exceptions.

-If you are an adult who has other people making decisions for you, such as your health care surrogate, they may make decisions about your privacy and your medical information.
+If you are an adult who has other people such as your health care surrogate making decisions for you, they may make decisions about your privacy and your medical information.

-Our Responsibility for Your Medical Information.
+Our Responsibility for Your Medical Information

 We respect the privacy of your medical information.
-Information we keep about you includes a record of the care you are given each time you visit, outside information we are given about you, and information to seek payment for our services.
+Information we keep about you includes:

+- A record of the care you are given each time you visit - Outside information we are given about you - Information to get payment for our services.

-This medical information is also called your "Protected Health Information" (PHI).
+This medical information is also called your Protected Health Information (PHI).
 These records may be kept on paper, electronically on a computer, or kept by other media.
+You can request and we will provide you access to the medical information we keep.
+We will work with you to provide this in the way you would like it and in the way we are able to provide this.